Fitness centre manager

 Responsibilities

-In general, working as a fitness centre manager, you'll need to:
+As a fitness centre manager, you'll need to:

-- design and promote activities to meet customer demand and generate revenue
+- design and promote activities to meet customer demand and generate revenue for the centre

 - maintain high levels of customer care, often with a particular focus on avoiding loss of existing users